 Their reviews and complaints paint Silver Cloud Financial in a very different light than those on Google and Trustpilot.
 The customers’ comments focus on the interest rates that make the loans so difficult to pay back.

-They also mention other problems, like the company sometimes attempting to collect on loans that don’t exist from customers that have never heard of them.
+They also mention other problems, like the company sometimes attempting to collect on loans that don’t exist from customers who have never heard of them.

 Another great way to verify whether a company is safe to work with is by looking into any previous lawsuits against them.
 These are a huge red flag since they’re usually over some illegal practice that the business does consistently.

 There was a significant lawsuit against Silver Cloud Financial as recently as 2017.
-The Consumer Financial Protection Bureau (CFPB) sued them and three other online lenders for collecting debts from consumers that didn’t actually owe them.
+The Consumer Financial Protection Bureau (CFPB) sued them — and three other online lenders — for collecting debts from consumers who didn’t actually owe them.
 They eventually dropped the suit, perhaps because they struggled to pierce the veil of sovereign immunity.

 Taking out a loan from Silver Cloud Financial is probably going to end up being a costly mistake for most people.
 With interest rates well into the triple digits, it’s unlikely that these are a good option for anyone, whatever financial crisis they’re going through.

 That said, it’s not surprising that so many people end up borrowing from them anyway.
 They do a great job of providing everything else that someone would need in an emergency, such as: